dddwa/dddperth-website/README.md

   * `/pages` - The pages themselves, these turn into URLs as per Next.js convention
   * `/static` - Static assets
   * `/styles` - Stylesheets

+## Re-purposing for another conference

+To re-purpose for another conference:

+1. Update the files in the `config` directory
+2. Update `$primaryColour` in `styles/colours-and-fonts.scss` (and other styles as you desire)
+3. Update the images in the `static` directory and sub directories

+If you want to make tweaks to the pages then inspect the files in the `pages` directory and modify from there.